 Example 3

-Engineer Prokhorov I.I. applied for a deduction for his 19-year-old son - a disabled person of the 2nd group.
+Engineer Prokhorov I.I.
+I applied for a deduction for my 19-year-old son, a group 2 disabled person.
 Prokhorov's monthly salary is 45,000 rubles.
-From March 2019, when the deduction begins to apply, until October 2019, Prokhorov's salary will be calculated as follows.
+From March 2019, when the deduction begins to apply, until October 2019, Prokhorov’s salary will be calculated as follows.

 Without applying the tax deduction, Prokhorov’s salary will be: